MicrosoftDocs/azure-media-services/media-services/latest/architecture-azure-ad-content-protection.md

 All you need to do is to ensure that you use the same set of parameters as you used in the section (Setup in Media Service Account) in creating the `ContentKeyPolicyRestriction` in all of the media service accounts.

+## Usage of cross-subscription storage accounts

+The Media Services account and associated storage accounts can be in any subscription within the same tenant if you are using managed identity to authenticate.
+Otherwise, if you are not using managed identity, the storage accounts must reside in the same subscription as the Media Service account.
+It's recommended to use storage accounts in the same region as the Media Services account to avoid additional data egress costs.

 ### Supporting a customer, its vendors, and/or subsidiaries across multiple AAD tenants

 As users of the solution, a customer's subsidiaries, vendors/partners may reside in different AAD tenants, such as `mycustomer.com`, `mysubsidiary.com`, and `myparther.com`.
 While this solution is built on a single specific AAD tenant, such as `mycustomer.com`, you can make it work for users from other tenants.